 This versatile fig tree offers delicious figs that make a tasty treat all year round!
 This cold-hardy variety displays all of the best traits of a common fig including the magnificently shaped light-green leaves, smooth gray bark, and yummy edible purple-brown fleshed fruit.
 Contrastingly, unlike other brown figs, it will survive winters in a variety of climates.

 The ficus carica is cold hardy in USDA hardiness zones 7-9 making it great for the southern United States.
-Brown Turkey’s produce 2 crops of figs a year.
+Brown Turkey produces 2 crops of figs a year.
 There is a small crop in early summer and a second larger crop of figs that ripen in early fall.
 The turkey fig has a year round growing season.

 This attractive deciduous garden fig tree has an interesting winter appearance because it loses some of its leaves in freezing temperatures.
 Not to worry though, as soon as temperatures start rising again the fig leaves flush out to fill in its appearance.
 The dormant season for growing figs is short since these trees only produce fruit in the south.

 Thrives best in full sun and average, well-drained soil.
 Prune the Brown Turkey Fig tree lightly annually for best growth.
 Not prone to most leaf spots, but spraying with a fungicide may help if you experience issues.

-These plants and trees do not ship bare root.
+These plants and trees do not ship bare roots.
 They are rooted in a container with soil.
 The best time to plant a fig tree is in early spring so it has the whole growing season to develop its root system.

-Edible fig trees is an easy to grow fruit tree and the brownish purple fruit are sure to please the tasting senses.
-Figs are self fertile and do not require pollination or another fig tree to set fruit.
+Edible fig trees are an easy to grow fruit tree and the brownish-purple fruit are sure to please the tasting senses.
+Figs are self-fertile and do not require pollination or another fig tree to set fruit.

 Ficus Carica ‘Brown Turkey’